datanav/docs/training/README.md

 they contain.
 As an example this picture is about the ESB and is named accordingly.

-It is also the second figure in the topic where it is referenced, so the alternative text is prefixed with the numbering "Figure 2".

 ```reStructuredText
 .. figure:: ./media/Enterprise_Service_Bus.png
    :align: center